daryljulia/README.md/README.md

 </p>

 <details>
-  <summary>📌 About me</summary>
+  <summary> About me ᯓ★</summary>

-I’m a Computer Science student interested in software development, cloud systems, and automation.
+I'm a Computer Science student focused on software development, backend systems, and cloud technologies.

+I have experience working in IT support at Amazon (warehouse systems), where I support operational technology and troubleshoot real-time issues in a fast-paced environment.
+This experience has shaped my interest in building reliable, scalable systems and automation tools.

+Things I'm working on ⧽
+- Building useful apps and projects
+- Learning cloud platforms like AWS
+- Making tools that automate everyday IT tasks
+- Getting better at designing and building software

+My interests ⧽
+-- Building software and full-stack apps
+- Cloud systems and automation
+- Making everyday tech tasks simpler
-I also enjoy video editing and creative writing.
+- Video editing and VFX
+- Creative writing
+- Reading and learning through books

 </details>